Unit 2: EDA Modeling

 # The lowess line is having some trouble with fit but this is really just a visual

-# aid so not concerned.
+# aid so we're not concerned.

 Bivariate Relationship notes: There is a pretty strong relationship between basement square footage and sale price which is encouraging.
 Total number of rooms and garage also hold interesting relationships – they appear to have a strong linear relationship with sale_price but drop off after around 10 rooms for total rooms.
 For garage areas above 1000 square feet, we wonder if this is potentially related to the type of property the residence is – while some houses with many rooms and large garages may be mansions, others may be multi-family homes with lower sale prices.